• Skip to primary navigation

 Goal and Challenges

 Potential and promise.
-Most biotech start-ups have ample potential and promise, but many are unable to successfully communicate their vision.
-Biotech company Cell Care Therapeutics approached me to illustrate their expertise using synthetic cells to combat diabetic blindness.
-They needed help to visually communicate their technology to potential investors, in a way that garnered excitement, understanding, and support.
-The illustration, to be used in their investor slide deck presentations, needed to explain their science and demonstrate their unique niche in biotech.
+Most biotech start-ups have plenty of both, but many are unable to fully communicate their vision.
+Biotech company Cell Care Therapeutics approached SayoStudio’s Nicolle R. Fuller to illustrate their technology using synthetic cells to combat diabetic blindness.
+They needed to visually communicate their technology to potential investors, with graphics that garnered excitement, understanding, and support.
+The illustration, to be used in their investor slide deck presentations (pitch deck), needed to explain their science and demonstrate their unique niche in biotech.

 Injectable, therapeutic Secretomes are CCT’s innovative synthetic delivery system.